Friday 13 November 1896

 My Dearest wife

-This is the morning of landing and I hope my dearest you are getting along all serene and that you will let one know how everything is as soon as you can possibly.
-I am anxious that you were talking to me about Paddy, the garden and the children but after sitting up and bumping my head against the ceiling of the bunk ( a top one) I realized that it was not so.
-I am having very bad luck with the steamers, the one we leave in tomorrow being the “Gabo” and full from stem to stern with passengers and cargo all bound west a great number being young boys and I can see that some of them will not pull through the hard living in the west.
-However they all seem full of hope and if they stand the climate experience.
-I sent you a few little books for the children and Musketts latest in cooking from Sydney and trust you get them aright.
-The first thing we have heard this morning was the position of the Qld.
-Bank and I hope that you had cashed the cheques that I left as I cannot send any more money forward until I reach Albany where my credit letters will be cashable.
-Now my little sweetheart with my very best love to yourself and also to the babies Davie & Madge and Silla & little Jack believe me ever yours always.
+This is the morning of landing, and I hope my dearest, you are getting along all serene and that you will let me know how everything is as soon as you can possibly.
+I am anxious that you were talking to me about Paddy, the garden and the children, but after sitting up and bumping my head against the ceiling of the bunk ( a top one), I realised that it was not so.
+I am having very bad luck with the steamers, the one we leave in tomorrow being the “Gabo” and full from stem to stern with passengers and cargo all bound west.
+A great number are young men, and I can see that some of them will not pull through the hard living in the West.

 D Missingham.

-PS:- I haven’t seen Melbourne yet or am I likely to see much of it as it is raining hard.
+PS:- I haven’t seen Melbourne yet, or am I likely to see much of it as it is raining hard.
 DM

 Latest posts by Moya Sharp (see all)